Monday, May 3, 2010

 Mint Juleps

 2 Tbsp.
-Simple Syrup (the recipe is in this blog under extras and Stiff Drinks)
+Simple Syrup (the recipe is in this blog under the extras label and the page, Stiff Drinks)

-3 fl. oz.
-(90 mL) bourbon (we used Woodford Reserve Kentucky Straight Bourbon)
+3 fl. oz. bourbon (we used Woodford Reserve Kentucky Straight Bourbon)

 3 large mint sprigs, for garnish